 According to Top Design Firms, 50% of the users consider web design important for the overall brand image.
 There are many elements that impact how your website and brand are perceived.
 For example, the website theme, the load time, mobile responsiveness, easy navigation, etc. The key is to find out what matters to your audience(s) through their feedback on website.

 This can be done with a simple yet effective website feedback widget - a feedback button.
 You can insert a feedback button anywhere on your website to collect generic or specific feedback.

-With a feedback button, you can collect all types of website feedback.
+With a website design agency that can help you create feedback button, you can collect all types of website feedback.
 In this case, you can set a design and usability feedback form to open.
 You can use a CSAT survey to understand the general sentiment of users for the website and follow it up with an MCQ or open-ended question so they can elaborate on what they liked or disliked.

 Why Use a Feedback Button to Get Feedback on Your Website?